 Pacific Harbour is also base camp for many of the country’s most exciting activities, including white-water rafting through a breathtaking gorge, world-class surfing, and idyllic waterfall tours.

-Access to Beqa Lagoon is at Pacific Harbour, on the south coast of Viti Levu, about a 2½ hour scenic drive on the Queens Highway from Nadi, and about 30 minutes from Suva.
+Pacific Harbour is the township on the south coast of Viti Levu, about a 2½ hour scenic drive on the Queens Highway from Nadi, and about 30 minutes from Suva.
+Both AquaTrek and Beqa Adventure Divers operate from Pacific Harbour.
+The Resorts on Beqa Island in Beqa Lagoon are reached by their own transfer boats – which only run during daylight hours.

 Aqua-Trek Beqa is a PADI Dive Centre located in the grounds of Club Oceanus Resort, a hip new waterfront property.
 Aqua-Trek provides dive services to guests staying at any of the local hotels and resorts on the main island of Viti Levu.
 Daily dives to Beqa Lagoon are offered as well as a full spectrum of PADI courses from Discover Scuba up to the Divemaster level.